manikandan-ganesan-hub/high-level-0design/README.md

 # 🚀 System Design Learning Resources

 This repository contains free resources to learn **System Design concepts**, understand **real-world architectural patterns**, and prepare for interviews.

-✅ **Start here if you are new:** System Design can feel HARD until you understand these fundamental concepts.
+✅ **Start here if you are new:** [System Design can feel HARD until you understand these fundamental concepts](https://medium.com/@s.g.manikandan/essential-system-design-fundamentals-every-developer-should-master-40e203945d51)

 ---